Antinuclear antibody: Anti-dsDNA

 dsDNA antibody.
 The variable regions (yellow) are complementary to the dsDNA strands.
 These antibodies are found commonly in the sera of people with SLE.

 Anti-double stranded DNA (anti-dsDNA) antibodies are highly associated with SLE.
 They are a very specific marker for the disease, with some studies quoting nearly 100%.
 Data on sensitivity ranges from 25 to 85%.
 Anti-dsDNA antibody levels, known as titres, correlate with disease activity in SLE; high levels indicate more active lupus.
 The presence of anti-dsDNA antibodies is also linked with lupus nephritis and there is evidence they are the cause.
 Some anti-dsDNA antibodies are cross reactive with other antigens found on the glomerular basement membrane (GBM) of the kidney, such as heparan sulphate, collagen IV, fibronectin and laminin.
 Binding to these antigens within the kidney could cause inflammation and complement fixation, resulting in kidney damage.
 Presence of high DNA-binding and low C3 levels have been shown to have extremely high predictive value (94%) for the diagnosis of SLE.
 It is also possible that the anti-dsDNA antibodies are internalised by cells when they bind membrane antigens and then are displayed on the cell surface.
 This could promote inflammatory responses by T-cells within the kidney.
-It is important to note that not all anti-dsDNA antibodies are associated with lupus nephritis and that other factors can cause this symptom in their absence.
+Not all anti-dsDNA antibodies are associated with lupus nephritis and that other factors can cause this symptom in their absence.
 The antigen of anti-dsDNA antibodies is double stranded DNA.